mattbierner/blog.mattbierner.com/_posts/2014-11-23-user-defined-operators-in-a-dynamic-scripting-language.md

 (a + b) + c
 ```

 Together, precedence and associativity are the important factors that distinguish Javascript's arithmetic operators from simple function call syntactic sugar.
-The expression `add(mul(a, b), c)` will always parsed and evaluated the same way.
-But `a * b + c` has two valid parsing depending on the properties of the operators.
+The expression `add(mul(a, b), c)` will always be parsed and evaluated the same way.
+But `a * b + c` has two valid parsings depending on the properties of the operators.

 It is also important to note that precedence and associativity are compile time properties that are fully separate from the semantics of an operator.
 A parser must be able to convert an operator expression into a valid AST that encodes the order of evaluation of its terms.
 After parsing, precedence and associativity no longer matter.